Trevor Barker: Legacy

 His contribution to St Kilda, particularly in the 1980s when the club had severe financial difficulties, was significant.

 St Kilda's best-and-fairest award, instituted in 1914, is named the Trevor Barker Award as a mark of respect to his contribution to the St Kilda Football Club.
 Barker was named in the club's Team of the Century 1900–1999.

-Barker was inducted to the St Kilda Football Club Hall of Fame in 2003, and upgraded to Legend status in 2013.
+Barker was inducted to the St Kilda Football Club Hall of Fame in 2003; he was upgraded to Legend status in 2013.

-The home ground of the Sandringham Football Club was also named Trevor Barker Beach Oval, in his honour.
+The home ground of the Sandringham Football Club was also named Trevor Barker Beach Oval in his honour.

 On 4 June 2019, Barker was inducted into the Australian Football Hall of Fame in a ceremony held at the Crown Palladium.
 St Kilda champion and teammate Robert Harvey gave the introduction speech in honour of Barker:

-“Never have I played with a guy who radiated passion and loyalty for his club like (Barker).
+"Never have I played with a guy who radiated passion and loyalty for his club like (Barker).
 He was renowned for his high marking, his blonde locks and often his lifestyle off the field.
-He was a true St Kilda champion.”
+He was a true St Kilda champion."

 After a video tribute, Barker's mother Norma accepted the certificate from AFL Commission chairman Richard Goyder.

 Tributes flowed from teammates and fans.
 Western Bulldogs coach Luke Beveridge, who played under Barker for 's reserve team, had nothing but praise for his boyhood idol:

 "Looking at him on the ground it was almost like seeing a polar bear in the Sahara, or a lion in the Arctic – he just stood out.
 He was a good-looking man and he was only medium-sized but he had amazing courage and he could virtually play anywhere.
 He was a brilliant and hard tackler ... but then you had the other extreme, which is the frilly bits in a game like the high marks, unbelievable skills — he was so clean.
 He just had everything and when you combine the ability to run and the courage that he had, he was the complete player.
 One of the most rounded, respected, hardest, talented, devoted, loyal players in the game.”